yozaner1324/spring-data-geode-examples/README.md

 * **Server Config** - These examples demonstrate the configuration of servers.
 This includes regions, persistence, wan, subscriptions, functions and indexes.
 * **Advanced** - These examples are to show case how higher-level use cases are solved.

 It is important to note that all examples will follow the prescribed Maven directory structure.
-Also, all examples will have both a Java and [Kotlin](http://kotlinlang.org) implementation.

 # Client Server examples
 These examples are primarily focused on the client-side configuration and functionality, rather than that of the deployed server.
 The deployed server will be setup with the minimum required configuration to fulfill the requirements of the examples.